bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 By the 1820s, between 2,000 and 8,000 heads of cattle were delivered to the [Brighton Cattle Market](https://www.digitalcommonwealth.org/search/commonwealth:0c4862940) each week.
 On Thursday mornings, hundreds of farmers and merchants parked their vehicles in front of the {{< popup src="/uploads/2023-01-24/cattlefair.jpeg"  target="blank" >}} Cattle Fair Hotel,{{</popup>}}  eager to buy sheep and cattle.
 Farmers throughout the U.S. and Canada knew about the Market, which sold hundreds of thousands of cattle each year for over two million dollars in sales.
 Butchering and selling cattle was economically profitable and influenced Brighton’s growth, transforming Brighton over time from a simple agricultural village into a prosperous “animal suburb.”

+It's amazing how an old mansion led me to learning about a thriving cattle sector in historic Brighton.
+It impacted local families and individuals and influenced the town’s political and economic affairs.
+And it attracted a lot of tourists, commerce, and animals via railroads.
+Just as Brighton’s past connection to the bustling cattle market is now often forgotten, so do we no longer have the close relationship with animals that we once did, or care how cattle are mechanically slaughtered and processed.
+Today, although we have more safety regulations that keep the slaughter factories in order, meat processing is kept behind closed doors, out of sight from the public.
+Could the story of Brighton’s stockyards help current and future generations care about how animals become food?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5boiWt6Znw0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Nadia Madaoui: Kelleher Rose Garden